dotnet/AspNetCore.Docs/aspnetcore/grpc/basics.md

 ---
 # gRPC services with C#

 This document outlines the basic concepts needed to write [gRPC](https://grpc.io/docs/guides/) apps in C#.
-The topics covered here apply to both C Core based and ASP.NET Core based apps.
+The topics covered here apply to both C-core based and ASP.NET Core based apps.

 ## proto file